Writing

-Cielo (aka Rosana) Cruz is a writer, parent, social justice movement leader and intersectional feminist.
-They (Cruz’s singular pronoun) have lived in New Orleans for over 20 years and in that time, worked closely with numerous organizations in the struggle for racial justice, lgbtq liberation and immigrant rights.
-Most recently Cruz completed a six and a half year tenure in leadership at Race Forward: The Center for Racial Justice Innovation.
-They hold an MA in Latin American Studies from the Stone Center at Tulane University.
+R. Cielo Cruz is a writer, parent, social justice movement leader, and intersectional feminist.
+They have lived in New Orleans for over 25 years and in that time, worked closely with numerous organizations in the struggle for racial justice, lgbtq liberation and immigrant rights.

 Colorlines